thy4205/MSSQL2JSON/README.md

 MSSQL2JSON generates a JSON file table name, colume name, colume type and rows of data.

-This script creates the JSON file for data only.
+This script creates the JSON file for data only, it also skips on encoding UTF-8 charactors.

 This script is also only tested in Windows Enviroment